 Every great tour needs a moment where the pace changes completely.
 For Fairways & Frontlines, that moment is Colmar.

 We arrive in Colmar after a scenic 2.5-hour drive from Verdun through the Vosges foothills.
-It’s Day 9 — the tour has spent a week on battlefields, memorials, and northern French golf courses.
+It’s Day 9, and the tour has spent a week on battlefields, memorials, and northern French golf courses.
 The emotional weight has been significant.
 Colmar is the exhale.

 The practical reason for the stop is equally important: it breaks the Verdun-to-Evian journey into two manageable drives instead of one long slog.
 But the experiential reason is what matters.
 After the intensity of Verdun, Fromelles, and Pozières, you need a town that looks like a postcard and serves you tarte flambée with a glass of Riesling.